 March in Wisconsin can be magical.
 No seriously!
 It’s a little bit of spring and winter – all at the same time – which means there’s plenty to do across the state both indoors and out.
 Here are THE six sensational events we’re most thrilled about this month:

 Experience a traditional Native American Pow Wow with authentic food, art, singing and dancing.
-There will be special performances from the Aztec dancers from the famous Ballet Folklorico Mexico, storytelling from area youth and Native elders throughout the weekend, and much more.
+There will be performances from dancers, storytelling from area youth and Native elders throughout the weekend, and much more.

 Kicking off the five-day Irish tribute, local leprechauns officially change the town’s name to New Dublin.
 Then the luck of the Irish really begins with a number of festivities throughout the week featuring traditional Irish food, dancing, music and O’much more.
 On Saturday the bagpipes will be calling you downtown for the state’s largest St. Patrick Day parade, starting at 1p.m. and Irish Fest under a huge heated big top.